henry-spanka/homebridge-freeathome/README.md

 - Sensor/ Jalousieaktor 1/1-fach (1013)
 - Sonos Media Player (0001)

+# Custom Actuators
+- A switch actuator can be exposed as a (video) DoorBell.

 # Requirements
 * Busch-Jaeger Access Point
 * A linux-based server on your home network that runs 24/7 like a Raspberry Pi.